warden-protocol/wardenprotocol/docs/docs/tokens/ward-token/delegation-program.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 ---

-# Delegation Program
+# Delegation program

 The primary objective of this delegation plan is to promote a robust, secure, and decentralized blockchain network by carefully selecting validators based